jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 8.11.10 LasToMultipointShapefile
+#### 8.11.8 LasToMultipointShapefile

 Converts one or more LAS files into MultipointZ vector Shapefiles.
-When the input parameter is not specified, the tool grids all LAS files contained within the working directory.
+When the input parameter is
+not specified, the tool grids all LAS files contained within the working directory.

+This tool can be used in place of the `LasToShapefile` tool when the number of points are
+relatively high and when the desire is to represent the x,y,z position of points only.
+The z
+values of LAS points will be stored in the z-array of the output Shapefile.
+Notice that because
+the output file stores each point in a single multi-point record, this Shapefile representation,
+while unable to represent individual point classes, return numbers, etc, is an efficient means
+of converting LAS point positional information.

+*See Also*:

+`LasToShapefile`

 *Parameters*: